kanbanyte/sepa/assessments/sadrr.md

 > *[Provide the definition of all terms, acronyms, and abbreviations used in this document.]*

 # Problem Analysis
-The FOF cobot lacks a perception system, which limits its capabilities to certain pre-programmed situations for pick and place tasks.\
+The FOF cobot lacks a perception system, which limits its capabilities to moving objects that are located through pre-programmed coordinates, therefore reducing the efficiency for pick and place tasks.\
-This project aims to develop a perception system for the cobot using state-of-the-art technologies related to computer vision, robotics, and AI, such as OpenCV and PyTorch.
+The proposed perception system will be built with cutting edge and state-of-the-art technologies, primarily CV through the use of OpenCV and deep ML algorithms built with PyTorch.
+Working in tandem these systems will both improve the efficiency of pick and place tasks and accomodate for disruptions in required materials.
-The software system will integrate with the cobot and Depth Camera, run on Ubuntu 22.04 LTS OS, and use the ROS2 software suite for providing movement instructions to the cobot.\
+The depth camera will integrate with the cobot through a software system, this system will be primarily running of the Ubuntu 22.04 LTS OS.
-The design solution aims to improve the cobot's capabilities, allowing for error margins to exist.\
+Within this system ROS2 will be running and be in control of moving the robot, however without instructions this movement wont be improved from the current iteration.
+The depth camera will utilise technologies mentioned above; Primarily OpenCV to analyse the data and a Pytorch algorithm to use the visual data.\
+The enhanced design will allow for the cobot to have error margins and autonomously accomodate them and work around them, this definitively improving the cobots current capabilities.\
-Additionally, the solution must be a standalone program to replace the current PLC system.
+Additionally, the solution must be a standalone program to replace the current Programmable Logic Controller (PLC) system.

 ## System Goals and Objectives
 > *[Summarise the high-level system goals and objectives, and refer to the SRS document.]*